verse-xyz/ARES/README.md

-# ARES, a protocol by Verse
+# ARES, created by Verse

-# Overview
+# WTF?

-ARES (Autonomous Reactive Emissions System) is a protocol by Verse.
+ARES (Autonomous Reactive Emissions System) is a hyperimage protocol by Verse.
 Because a new internet needs new mediums.

+# Background
+First, we had pictures.
+From cave drawings to religious pamphlets to renaissance oil paintings, the first forms of images were created and distributed by hand.
+Then came photos; the advent of the camera meant that we now had a tool to instantly capture what we experienced live.
+This new medium synthesized the ability for people to directly see the world through other people's eyes.
+Memetic forces became stronger.
+The internet supercharged the effect of photos.
+As a meme proliferation machine, the internet has made digital imagery the most powerful coordination medium in history, the substrate of the new prime layer of reality.
+Digital images affect every aspect of humanity, and with the development of new AI-driven tools, will certainly influence the growth of our species more than text, audio, kinesis, or any other informational medium.

+As mentioned, images as a communicative substrate have evolved profoundly over time, from pictures, to photos, to digtially-created works.
+For current digital society, our perception of an "image" is simply a static file.
+It exists somewhere on a server

+# WTF

+Crypto infrastructure enables us to create the next evolution of images that are programmable; living, breathing objects that have three fundamental components: a state, a market, and a network.
 Through the protocol, a creator deploys a contract `Pair` consisting of an ERC-20 `Exchange` contract and an ERC-721 `Hyperobject` contract.
 The dynamic price and supply of the ERC-20 token is managed by a bonding curve acting as an AMM.
 Simply, this means that anyone can `buy` and `sell` the token at any time with instant liquidity, and the contract will programmatically adjust the price based on the circulating supply.
 Holders of at least 1 atomic unit of the ERC-20 token can then `redeem` their token.
 Redeeming a token transfers the holder’s ERC-20 to the paired `Hyperobject` contract, which mints a new NFT and transfers it to the redeemer in exchange.

 # Hyperobject Pair